Welcome to our Myanmar !

-Those who intend to visit Myanmar are advised that a single entry tourist visa’s validity expires 90 days after issue and only allows a 28 Days visit.
+Those who intend to visit Myanmar are advised that a single entry tourist visa’s validity expires 90 days after the issue date and only allows a 28-Day visit.
 Customs and immigration forms must still be ﬁlled out upon arrival.

-The visa is valid for arrival at Yangon International Airport, Mandalay International Airport and Nay Pyi Taw International Airport.
-It is not valid for entrance via land border.
+The visa is valid for arrival at the Yangon International Airport, the Mandalay International Airport and the Nay Pyi Taw International Airport.
+It is not valid for entrance via a land border.

 Applications can be made on the Ministry of Immigration’s website: http://evisa.moip.gov.mm/